4 Reasons To Share Company Content On Your Personal LinkedIn

 One option is, if your company page is still being managed and content is being shared on there regularly, you can share these posts directly to your personal account along with your own comments in the caption.

 However, you’re far more likely to receive engagement in the form of likes, comments and shares if you post content directly from your personal LinkedIn.
 Especially if you ask for feedback in the caption.
 Why?
 Because people buy from people.
 Your connections will prefer to strike up a conversation with a person, as opposed to shouting into the abyss that is the comment section on a company page post.

 The big ticket item is this: you can connect with far more people on LinkedIn by individually connecting with them, than you can by trying to get people to follow your company page.

-Asking recruiters to share on social media, or trying to get recruiters to share company content, isn’t always a straightforward task.
+Asking your team to share on social media, or trying to get them to share company content, isn’t always a straightforward task.
 However, if they are building LinkedIn connections effectively with their target audiences, and sharing relevant and interesting content, they will be able to build up a community of people who are more likely to engage with their content in the future.

-Therefore, if you are trying to educate your recruiters on the importance of employee advocacy and sharing content, tell them this: they are far more likely to build a network of candidates and clients on Linkedin by sharing their own content, than they are by liking the occasional company page post.
+Therefore, if you are trying to educate your team on the importance of employee advocacy and sharing content, tell them this: they are far more likely to build a network on Linkedin by sharing their own content, than they are by liking the occasional company page post.

 3. Algorithms prioritise people

 Have you noticed that when you check LinkedIn in the morning as you’re drinking your first coffee of the day, you see posts from people you often interact with at the top of your feed?
 That’s because the LinkedIn algorithm prioritises people over company pages, as well as the people you engage with the most.